rwalerow/bible-vs-humans/tulip/README.md

 # How to use this?

-### If you want to spend minimal amount of time:
+### If you want to spend a minimal amount of time:
 1h3m - [Robert Breaker, pastor](https://www.youtube.com/watch?v=q1mKtq1BBDA)

 ### How can you approach this?

-In this folder you have all the resources I would like to use in markdown files, they are easy to open and read in the browser.

-You can either:
-- Go over tuplit points one by one(I number the files for convenience)
-- Go directly to the resources.md and watch/read with auto translate option

 <details>
 <summary>Russian translation</summary>